LPology/Javascript-PHP-Spell-Checker/README.md

 var checker = new sc.SpellChecker({
 	button: 'spellcheck_button', // HTML element that will open the spell checker when clicked
 	textInput: 'text_box', // HTML field containing the text to spell check
-	action: '/spellcheck.php' // URL of the server side script });
+	action: 'spellcheck.php' // URL of the server side script });
 ```